Amplo-AG/platform-docs-gitbook/Educational/Services.md

 to 1 day.
 For longer logs, we internally analyse where in the snapshot the failure patterns are most present and filter the rest.
 The training data may contain as many sensor measurements and flags / status' as is available.
-See :ref:`ref-custom-flags` to find out how to extract additional information such as Serial Numbers.
+See [Custom Flags](../Advanced/Permissions.md#<Flags & Serial Number>) to find out how to extract additional information such as Serial Numbers.
 If possible, having a timestamp to every data point is extremely useful.
 This allows for additional resampling strategies.
 Though it slightly depends on the complexity of the incident, a rule of thumb is that we need a minimum of 20-30